Тақырып бойынша 11 материал табылды

 Our house will be made of wood.

-wood metal glass stone brick
+wood metal glass stone brick felt twig plastic sand clay tile

-• works cooperatively in a group;
+•works cooperatively in a

-• tells about plans of using future forms;
+•tells about plans of using future forms;

-• uses be made of when speaking about materials.
+ses be made of when speaking about materials.

 4

-5.L1 Understand a sequence of supported classroom
+Learning objective 5.L1 Understand a sequence of supported classroom

 instructions

-Identify common classroom commands with support
+Assessment criteria •Identify common classroom commands with support

-Knowledge and comprehension
+Levels of thinking skills Knowledge and comprehension

 Task

-Write words in the boxes under appropriate pictures.
+rite words in the boxes under appropriate pictures.

 Teacher reads the following instructions:

-take the second left
+take the second left turn right opposite go straight on

-take the second right
+take the second right traffic light

-links instruction with its picture;
+•links instruction with its picture;

-writes words in an appropriate box.
+•writes words in an appropriate box.

 5